GuenterQuast/picoCosmo/README.md

 On other systems, the installation of the *picoCosmo* package with its start-up scripts *CosmoGui.py* and *runCosmo.py* can be installed by executing the shell script *installibs.sh*.
-Note that a virtual Python environment must be activated on modern Linux versions.
+Note that a virtual *Python* environment must be activated on modern Linux versions in order to install additional *Python* packages.

 By executing the script *install_user.sh* a working directory ~/picoCosmo is set up.
 Initially, this directory contains examples of configuration files for different detectors